SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 A [JS index](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/index.js) is a number given to each character in order in a string.

 We use a JS built-in method, indeOf to get the index of a character.

+## Operators

+Operators are used to perform a function in JavaScript.
+They operate on values.

+**Order of operations**
+Operations use BODMAS to operate on values in order.
+But if you want JS to start with addition before multiplication use a bracket () to group things together so that operations start at the bracket first.

+There are several operators but we will check just a few to get an idea.
+Check these operator examples to learn how they are structured.